By Bridget Castner ✔ Reviewed by travel expert Alexandra Falbo

 Helpful Phrases When Dining Out

+Immersing yourself in Italy's culinary scene is a must when you're visiting.
 These Italian phrases will help you when eating out, from letting your server know you have a food allergy, to asking for the check.
+This list can also help you ask for the menu, ask the server for their recommendations, or letting your server know that you are vegetarian or vegan.

 Can I see the menu, please?